ZakSiam/ScaleGNN-PE/README.md

 # Improved GNN-PE for QM9 graph bandits

 This repository is a cleaned, QM9-focused extension of the public [GNNBO](https://github.com/lasgroup/GNNBO) codebase for the paper *Graph Neural Network Bandits*.
-It keeps only the code needed for the experiments in the project progress report and removes the old synthetic-study launchers, duplicate snapshots, archived ZIPs, downloaded datasets, and stored result files.

 The project studies how to make GNN Phased Elimination (GNN-PE) more practical for graph bandit optimization over molecular candidates:

 - fine-tuned GNN-PE versus retraining from scratch,
 - GNN-UCB scratch and fine-tune baselines,